 What We Do

-Park rangers, their ranger associations, and the IRF ensure the world’s terrestrial and marine parks, and the flora and fauna that live in them, are protected from vandalism, poaching, theft, exploitation or destruction.
+We work with our partners and other organisations as well as our member associations and their Rangers to ensure the world’s terrestrial and marine parks, and the flora and fauna that live in them, are protected from vandalism, poaching, theft, exploitation and destruction.

-IRF provides training, capacity building and exchange programs to its members in order to ensure park rangers are well trained and properly equipped to manage the world’s most precious wildernesses.
+The world’s Rangers require special support structures, training and equipment to carry out their jobs.
+The IRF through its charity arm, The Thin Green Line Foundation, provides funds for training, equipment, capacity building and exchange programs to its members in order to ensure Rangers are well trained and properly equipped to manage the world’s most precious wildernesses.